 Though a life-saver at times, technology can also be the bane of your existence.
 Transiting somewhere and thought that there’ll be no hiccups along the way?
 The system may just forgo your booking and you’ll be making your way to an overbooked flight.
 Depending on weather conditions and frequency of flights, you could be waiting for hours (even days!) for the next available seat 😭

-#HHWT Tip: Be reimbursed up to SGD1000 with HyfeAssure travel insurance !
-You can claim SGD100 for every 6 hours of waiting, which you can use for your next short getaway instead 😊
+#HHWT Tip: Stay protected throughout your holidays with HyfeAssure travel insurance!
+Use code HYFE60 and get 60% off on ASEAN, Asia and Worldwide plans.
+For flight delays, get reimbursed up to SGD1,000, and claim SGD100 for every 6 hours of waiting, which you can use for your next short getaway instead 😊

 2. Dealing with loss/delay of baggage